tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

 ![][15]

-**>> Scripting:** there is a wealth of options here that will turn things on or off when you right-click an object and choose to Script To…
+**>> Scripting:** there is a wealth of options here that will turn things on or off when you right-click an object and choose to Script To...

 Some of my favorites: Include descriptive headers, Script USE database, Include IF NOT EXISTS clause, and Schema qualify object names.
 Take the time to look through this list and understand what you can turn on and off in SSMS.